Telerik-Verified-Plugins/AppleWatch/README.md

 At this point your builds should succeed

-####Finder:
- Overwrite the XCode WatchKit app .storyboard file with the one in this plugin

- If you want a quickstart, use `demo/index.html`

 ####XCode:
  App Groups: register an appgroup in your iOS member center (Identifiers > App Groups): group.<packagename> will do, like group.io.cordova.hellocordova, then add it to your App ID.
 Now generate a provisioning profile with the new App ID and add it XCode (download, then double-click the file should do it).
 In XCode, go to your targets and add this app group to both the phone and watch app targets (Capabilities tab)